lammps/lammps/doc/src/thermo_style.rst

 the NVT, NPH, or NPT ensembles, the *econserve* quantity should remain constant over time even though *etotal* may change.

+The *pxx,pyy,pzz,pxy,pxz,pyz* keywords are the 6 components of the symmetric pressure tensor for the system.
+See the :doc:`compute pressure <compute_pressure>` command doc page for details of how it is calculated.

+If the :doc:`thermo_modify triclinic/general <thermo_modify>` option
+is set and the simulation box was created as a geenral triclinic box, then the components will be output as values consistent with the orientation of the general triclinic box relative to the standard xyz coordinate axes.
+If this keyword is not used, the values will be consistent with the orientation of the restricted triclinic box (which aligns with the xyz coordinate axes).
+As explained on the :doc:`Howto_triclinic <Howto_triclinic>` doc page, even if the simulation box is created as a general triclinic box, internally LAMMPS uses a restricted triclinic box.

+Note that because the pressure tensor components are computed using force vectors and atom coordinates, both of which are rotated in the general versus restricted triclinic representation, the values will typically be different for the two cases.

 The *fmax* and *fnorm* keywords are useful for monitoring the progress of an :doc:`energy minimization <minimize>`.
 The *fmax* keyword calculates the maximum force in any dimension on any atom in the